-Join the Consumer Bankruptcy Section for the all new Business Bankruptcy Institute: Force Majeure and Business Interruption Claims as Assets in Bankruptcy Cases, on Day 2 of the MSBA’s first Legal Excellence Week!
+Join the Consumer Bankruptcy Section for the all new Business Disruption in the Age of COVID and how to use Force Majeure and Business Interruption Claims to Enhance Recovery, on Day 2 of the MSBA’s first Legal Excellence Week!

 In this age of coronavirus, these claims, currently being litigated in the state courts throughout the county, will no doubt find their way into many of the bankruptcy cases which will be filed as a result of the pandemic.
 Attending this program will illustrate the issues to be aware of in regard to this evolving trend as businesses navigate their way through the pandemic.